-Applicants to the program must have a minimum grade point average of 2.7 on a 4.0 scale for the entirety of their undergraduate course work, a minimum of 120 semester hours of credit at the undergraduate level, and a passing score on the Illinois Certification Testing System Basic Skills Test or Test of Academic Proficiency.
+Applicants to the program must have a minimum grade point average of 2.7 on a 4.0 scale for the entirety of their undergraduate course work, a minimum of 120 semester hours of credit at the undergraduate level, and a passing score on the Illinois Basic Skills Test or Test of Academic Proficiency.
 Professional dispositions also must be demonstrated.
 A total of 24 semester hours of courses in a teaching discipline (English, math, history, etc…) are required for an endorsement to teach at the middle school level.

-To earn the Type 03 teaching certificate, students must complete an approved student teaching experience, a minimum of 110 clock hours of pre-student teaching field experiences, all general education requirements, and any additional course work or tests needed to satisfy accreditation, State of Illinois, and/or Roosevelt University requirements.
+To earn the Illinois teaching license, students must complete an approved student teaching experience, a minimum of 110 clock hours of pre-student teaching field experiences, all general education requirements, and any additional course work or tests needed to satisfy accreditation, State of Illinois, and/or Roosevelt University requirements.
 All graduate students must maintain a 3.0 GPA in their graduate courses, and no grade below C is acceptable for certification or the MA degree (C- grades are unacceptable).

 At the time of admission, advisors review transcripts and evaluate all course work completed at other colleges or universities.
-Advising plans are developed and any deficiencies related to certification requirements are noted.
-If additional course work is needed, the student’s advisor will indicate the course work needed for certification or a middle school endorsement.
+Advising plans are developed and any deficiencies related to licensure requirements are noted.
+If additional course work is needed, the student’s advisor will indicate the course work needed for licensure or a middle school endorsement.
 Each student must confer with his/her assigned advisor before enrolling in the program and during each advising period to ensure that all requirements are being successfully completed.

-The following courses are required to earn certification and complete the MA in elementary education:
+The following courses are required to earn licensure and complete the MA in elementary education: